osllmai/indoxJudge/docs/metrics/Bertscore.md

 - **retrieval_context**: The expected responses for comparison.
 Can be a single string or a list of strings.

 - **model_name**: The name of the pre-trained transformer model used for generating text embeddings.
-Default is `"roberta-base"`.
+Default is `"bert-base-uncased"`.

 - **max_length**: The maximum length for input sequences that the model will handle.
 Default is `1024`.